mwaqar29/react-text-animate/README.md

 ### 💻 Usage

-Out of the box, you can use one of the components shown in the example below:
+Out of the box, you can use one of the components as shown in the example below:

 ```jsx
 import { TextEffectOne } from 'react-text-animate'